playwithreality/Random-Forest-Land-Classification/README.md

 # 1. Overview

-Using ESA SNAP toolbox together with Sklearn and Jupyter notebook to perform land classification over Finland using Random Forest algorithm.
+Using ESA SNAP toolbox together with Sklearn and Jupyter notebook to perform land classification over Finland.
+Random Forest algorithm has been used to perform the land classification.

 # 2. Sentinel-1A Product